Muhammad-Saad-Khan310/docs/content/docs/ui/account-and-settings/account.md

 **Website** - Your company’s website

-**Phone** - Your company’s phone number, where SendGrid can reach the representative that should be contacted.
+**Phone** - Your company’s phone number, where SendGrid can reach the representative that should be contacted. so after these question what is meant by "ou will not be able to send email through SendGrid until you provide more information.
+Please contact Support to answer a few more questions." after answering these questions.
+We still not recieve an confirmation email for it.
+So please work on my suggestion.